Augustus Jaspert: Governor of the British Virgin Islands

 Shortly after being sworn into office as Governor, the British Virgin Islands was struck by Hurricane Irma.
 Jaspert declared a state of emergency 16 days after being sworn in, thus becoming the first ever Governor of the British Virgin Islands to exercise that power under the Constitution.
-Governor Jaspert has been widely praised for his quick response which possibly saved the territory.
+Governor Jaspert was widely praised for his quick response which possibly saved the territory.

-Shortly before demitting office Jaspert launched a corruption inquiry in the Territory, appointing Sir Gary Hickinbottom commissioner.
-Sir Gary's report concluded that governance in the Territory had been "appallingly bad", and that it was "highly likely" that serious dishonesty had taken place.
-Jaspert was widely criticised and defamed in one Government-linked online news site, yet the findings of the report confirmed Jaspert had been correct.
+In 2021, Jaspert launched a corruption inquiry in the Territory shortly before demitting office, appointing Sir Gary Hickinbottom as commissioner.
+In April 2022, the Commission of Inquiry was published, concluding that governance in the Territory had been "appallingly bad", and that it was "highly likely" that serious dishonesty had taken place.
+It concluded that the constitution should be suspended and its government dissolved – returning direct rule from London.
+The British government subsequently decided it would not suspend the Territory's constitution, despite the recommendation.

+Jaspert had been criticised and defamed in one Government-linked online news site for launching the corruption inquiry, yet the findings of the report confirmed Jaspert had been correct.

+In April 2022, Premier of the British Virgin Islands Andrew Fahie was arrested in the United States on charges related to drug trafficking and money laundering – he was removed as Premier shortly afterwards.
+He was convicted of all charges on 8 February 2024.